mrkishi/veonim/debug-notes.md

 - how do we do debugger hover show value of variable on cursor position
 - figure out LaunchRequest parameters for 'launch' req. this comes from launch.json configs. see musings about getting launch configs from extension config

+- can we do 'watch' expressions? how do these work? on every breakpoint stop?
+- create a master list of 'breakpoints'

 - remember to remove commented out .show-cursor css class

 ## REFERENCE LINKS